Groin Pain, Groin Strain and Groin Pull Injury

 How to Prevent a Groin Pull?

 The basis of prevention comes down to two simple factors.
-A thorough warm-up and physical conditioning, ie: flexibility & strength.
+A thorough warm-up and physical conditioning, ie: strength & flexibility.

 Firstly, a thorough and correct warm up will help to prepare the muscles and tendons for any activity to come.
 Click here for a detailed explanation of how, why and when to perform your warm up.